turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

     -enter password

     username@name:~/ celo-data-dir$ celocli transfer:dollars --from $NODE_ADDRESS --to $PHONE_ADDRESS --value=1e16 (this will send the CUSD from this node to another address         1e16=0.01CUSD)
-    //before you can send CUSD be sure to have CELO native in the account for the gas fee
+    # before you can send CUSD be sure to have CELO native in the account for the gas fee
-    //this will send the CUSD from this node to another address
+    # this will send the CUSD from this node to another address
-    //1e16 = 0.01CUSD, 1e15 = 0.1CUSD, 1e14 = 1.0CUSD
+    # 1e16 = 0.01CUSD, 1e15 = 0.1CUSD, 1e14 = 1.0CUSD
  ![image](https://user-images.githubusercontent.com/80616939/118338915-9c1aca80-b4d4-11eb-87b6-7970949923aa.png)

  ##  *Improving the resolution of the VM (Highly recommended)*

     username@name:~$ sudo apt update && sudo apt upgrade
-    // this makes sure your system is up to date
+    # this makes sure your system is up to date

     username@name:~$ sudo apt install build-essential linux-headers-`uname -r`
-    // these linux headers can be built more than once
+    # these linux headers can be built more than once

     -click "insert vm guest additions CD" under devises in the top left corner -cancel

     username@name:~$ cd /media/cdrom
     username@name:~$ sudo sh VBoxLinuxAdditions.run
-    // this Linux virtual box program improves the resolution of the VM -Restart the VM
+    # this Linux virtual box program improves the resolution of the VM
+    -Restart the VM
-    //now you can strech the screen from the corners and the resolution will change
+    # now you can strech the screen from the corners and the resolution will change

 ## *Conclusion*